Reader Toni e-mailed me this question:

 Long sleeves are likely to draw the eye right to the spot where your torso and legs meet.
 If you cuff or scrunch them, they’ll draw the eye higher on your frame to a spot nearer your waist.
 This is a subtle trick, but can really help.

 Aside from nabbing tall-size tops, I am loathe to recommend actual, specific garments since no two long-torsoed women are built alike.
 Curves, bust size, shoulder span, leg length, presence of absence of a defined waistline, and countless other factors mean that few items will work universally.
-But I’d still love to hear what works for you, my long-torsoed lovelies!
-How do you balance your proportions?
-Any other tips or tricks to share?
-And do pore over E’s Academichic archives to see torso-balancing practices in action!
+But hopefully some of these tips will help you long-waisted readers create some visual balance!